ExpediaGroup/beekeeper/CONTRIBUTING.md

 ```
 where "my-new-feature" describes what you're working on.

-## 3. Add tests for any bug fixes or new functionality
+## 3. Add unit tests

+If your contribution modifies existing or adds new code please add corresponding unit tests for this.

 ## 4. Ensure that the build passes